-As a condition of reimbursement by various U.S. federal and state healthcare programs, if any of our product candidates are approved by the FDA, we will be required to calculate and report certain pricing information to U.S. federal and state healthcare agencies.
-For example, we would be required to provide average selling price information to the Centers for Medicare & Medicaid Services on a quarterly basis in order to compute Medicare Part B payment rates.
+As a condition of reimbursement for MM-398 and any other product candidate approved by the FDA, various U.S. federal and state healthcare programs require that we calculate and report certain pricing information to U.S. federal and state healthcare agencies.
+For example, we are required to provide average selling price information to the Centers for Medicare & Medicaid Services on a quarterly basis in order to compute Medicare Part B payment rates.
 Price reporting and payment obligations are highly complex and vary among products and programs.
 The calculation of average selling price includes a number of inputs from contracts with wholesalers, specialty distributors, group purchasing organizations and other customers.
-It would also require us to make an assessment of whether these agreements are deemed to be for bona fide services and that the services are deemed to be at fair market value in our industry and for our products.
-Our processes for estimating amounts due under these governmental pricing programs will almost certainly involve subjective decisions.
-As a result, our price reporting calculations would be subject to the risk of errors and our methodologies for calculating these prices could be challenged under the federal False Claims Act or other laws.
+We are also required to make an assessment of whether these agreements are deemed to be for bona fide services and that the services are deemed to be at fair market value in our industry and for our products.
+Our processes for estimating amounts due under these governmental pricing programs involve subjective decisions.
+As a result, our price reporting calculations are subject to the risk of errors and our methodologies for calculating these prices could be challenged under the federal False Claims Act or other laws.
 In addition, the Health Care Reform Law modified the rules related to certain price reports and expanded the scope of pharmaceutical product sales to which Medicaid rebates apply, among other things.
-Uncertainty exists currently, as many of the specific determinations necessary to implement this new legislation have yet to be decided and communicated to industry participants.
-This uncertainty in the interpretation of the legislation increases the chances of an error in price reporting, which could have a material adverse effect on our business, financial condition and results of operations.
+Uncertainty exists currently, as many of the specific determinations necessary to implement this new legislation have yet to be decided and communicated to a legal challenge, restatement or investigation.
+If we become subject to additional reimbursements, penalties, sanctions or fines, which could have a material adverse effect on our business, financial condition and results of operations.